g-martin772/g-martin772/README.md

 - 📫 How to reach me **g.martin.officemail@gmail.com**

-- ⚡ Fun fact **complicated things are easy for me, its the simple things i struggle with the most**
+- ⚡ Fun fact **complicated things are easy for me, it's the simple things I struggle with the most**

 <h3 align="left">Connect with me:</h3>
 <p align="left">